-To pan by using the keyboard, press CTRL + ALT while pressing the arrow key in the direction you want to go (up, down, left, right).
+To pan by using the keyboard, press CTRL + ALT while pressing the arrow keys (up, down, left, right).

 Opening mind maps

-If you've accessed a folder and you want to return to the dashboard, click on the Home icon (2) or the Mindomo logo (3).
+If you've accessed a folder and you want to return to the Dashboard, click on the Mindomo logo (2) or the Home icon (3).

 Saving mind maps